mokadi-suryaprasad/azure-cloud-basics-to-advanced/README.md

 # Azure Cloud Basics to Advanced ☁️

-A comprehensive, step-by-step, hands-on learning repository designed to help you become a **job-ready Azure Cloud Engineer**.
+A comprehensive, step-by-step, hands-on learning repository designed to help you become a ** Azure Cloud Engineer**.

 This repository takes you from **Azure fundamentals** to **advanced core services** using practical labs, real-world scenarios, and best practices.